MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

 Setup the MicroEJ Platform
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This step describes how to configure the :ref:`MicroEJ Platform <platform_configuration_creation>`
+This step describes how to configure the MicroEJ Platform previously created.
-previously created.
+For more information on this topic, please refer to :ref:`platform_configuration_creation`.

 The `Platform Configuration Additions
 <https://github.com/MicroEJ/PlatformQualificationTools/tree/master/framework/platform>`_